Murad Orders All Necessary Facilities In Place Before AMAN Exercise - UrduPoint

 Murad Orders All Necessary Facilities In Place Before AMAN Exercise

-Sindh Chief Minister Syed Murad Ali Shah chaired a meeting to discuss preparations for the Aman Exercise & Dialogue from February 7 to 11

-KARACHI, (UrduPoint / Pakistan Point News - 30th Jan, 2025) Sindh Chief Minister Syed Murad Ali Shah chaired a meeting to discuss preparations for the Aman Exercise & Dialogue from February 7 to 11.
+KARACHI, (UrduPoint / Pakistan Point News - 31st Jan, 2025) Sindh Chief Minister Syed Murad Ali Shah chaired a meeting on Thursday to discuss preparations for the Aman Exercise & Dialogue to be held from February 7 to 12.

 The meeting was held at the CM House and was attended by Mayor Murtaza Wahab, Commander Karachi Vice Admiral Muhammad Faisal, the Home Secretary, Inspector General of Police, Commissioner Karachi, provincial secretaries, and senior officials from the Pakistan Navy, Rangers, and other relevant institutions.

-The CM Sindh emphasized the importance of the Aman Event for Karachi, stating, "It is very important".
+The CM emphasised the importance of the Aman Event for Karachi, stating, “It is very important.
 He assured that his government would warmly welcome all visiting guests.

 In addition, necessary security measures have been outlined for the event.
 “The Aman Event is our initiative, and it will be organised grandly,” the CM affirmed.

-The CM Sndh directed IG police to make necessary security arrangements in consultation with Pak Navy.
+The CM directed IG police to make necessary security arrangements in consultation with Pak Navy.

 Recent Stories